- Jon Burr Band

 About Jon Burr

-Bassist Jon Burr has toured and recorded with many great jazz masters, including Stan Getz, Chet Baker, Horace Silver, Hank Jones, Art Farmer, Stephane Grappelli (from 1986-1997), Sir Roland Hanna, Dorothy Donegan, and Buddy Rich.
-From 1980 - 1985 he toured with Tony Bennett; he has also worked with Lainie Kazan, Rita Moreno, Barbara Cook, and Eartha Kitt, among others.
+Bassist Jon Burr has toured and recorded with many great jazz masters, including Stan Getz, Chet Baker, Horace Silver, Hank Jones, Art Farmer, Stephane Grappelli, Sir Roland Hanna, Dorothy Donegan, and Buddy Rich.
+He toured with Tony Bennett, Lainie Kazan, Rita Moreno, Barbara Cook, and Eartha Kitt.
 Jon was a founding member of violinist Mark O'Connor's Hot Swing Trio, with guitarist Frank Vignola.

 His works as an author include The Untold Secret to Melodic Bass, The Improvising Chef - Making Healthy Food Tasty, and Letting Go - Practical Meditation for Everyday People.